 Degrees and Certifications:

-Lyndsae Benton, a longtime former Crowley ISD educator and parent to a North Crowley High student, is excited about the direction CISD is headed and wants to see the progress continue in the district.
+Lyndsae Benton, a longtime former Crowley ISD educator and parent to a North Crowley High graduate, is excited about the direction CISD is headed and wants to see the progress continue in the district.

 She served as a teacher at North Crowley High School and North Crowley 9th Grade as well as an assistant principal and principal at H.F.
 Stevens Middle School and principal of Crowley Middle School and Crowley High School.